 Is Honey a Natural Antibiotic for Dogs?

 Yes, honey is a natural antibiotic for dogs.
-It can help to clear up infections and help the dog to heal faster.
-Honey is also a great source of energy, so it can help keep dogs healthy and active.
+It can help the dog heal more quickly and clean up infections.
+Honey can keep dogs healthy and energetic because it’s a terrific source of energy.

 Can I Put Honey in Dog’s Water?